Flat White vs Latte: What's the Difference?

 Texture is a defining characteristic of these two drinks.

 In a Flat White, the microfoam is thin and fully integrated into the drink.
+The surface usually looks flat and glossy with no visible bubbles, which is where the name comes from.
 This creates a smooth, uniform texture from the first sip to the last.

 Choose Flat White if: